henrynash/elements/README.md

 ```

 ## Build
-To build or update elements:
+To build or update elements in the elements folder:
 ```sh
 make
 # or